daniel-osterle/phase_analysis_public/README.md

 ## Private Scripts Description

-### f.process.raw.data.R
+### raw_data_tools.R

-This combines all raw data processing based on the proprietary scripts into one function.
-It has four input variables: *design.file* which is a custom file created in the public module process_results.R and contains general information about the microscopy and plate set up; *min.cell.size* which is the minimum size of circular regions of interest that is to be considered as a cell, *max.cell.size* which is the equivalent to *min.cell.size* for maximum size; *brightfield.cutoff* which is a numeric constant indicating the upper threshold of brightfield intensity for cells that are kept as all cells above the threshold have a brightfield intensity that deviates too much from the average and are removed.
+This module combines the functions for raw data processing based on the proprietary scripts.
+It calls the functions from the other private scripts and determines the order of data cleaning steps.
+Further, it extracts only the data that is actually required for further analysis and visualization and returns cleaned data in a data frame.
+It also performs conversion of fluorescence intensity values to protein concentrations.

 ### MicroscopeToolBox.R